ywssp/bot.wssp-Archive/README.md

 This is an open-source discord bot that you can invite and even suggest commands to!
 Pretty neat huh?

+UPDATE: A guide on cetting up a bot using this repo is being made.
+IDK when it will be finished

 ## .env contents

 ### process.env.TOKEN